-JIAKUN Architects’ Serpentine Pavilion Beijing takes inspiration from Confucianism with an architecture that is a physical representation of the traditional pursuit of Junzi.
-The design is characterised by the figure of the Archer, in the form of a curved cantilever beam that incorporates the forces of elasticity through cables stretched between steel plates.
-Although modern architecture in Beijing has developed a series of powerful techniques to fight the external forces of fierce winds and unpredictable earthquakes, the Pavilion’s integral structure aims - like the Tai Chi Master – to conquer the harshness of those forces with softness.
+JIAKUN Architects’ Serpentine Pavilion Beijing took inspiration from Confucianism with an architecture that was a physical representation of the traditional pursuit of Junzi.
+The design was characterised by the figure of the Archer, in the form of a curved cantilever beam that incorporated the forces of elasticity through cables stretched between steel plates.
+Although modern architecture in Beijing has developed a series of powerful techniques to fight the external forces of fierce winds and unpredictable earthquakes, the Pavilion’s integral structure aimed - like the Tai Chi Master – to conquer the harshness of those forces with softness.

-A selection committee of eight chose JIAKUN Architects’ design, including Hans Ulrich Obrist, artistic director, and Yana Peel, CEO, of the Serpentine Galleries; architect Sir David Adjaye, trustee of the Serpentine Galleries; David Glover, CEO of Intelligent Engineering and technical advisor to the Serpentine Pavilion Commission; Raymond Chow and James Robinson, executive directors of Hongkong Land; artist Wang Jianwei; and Philip Dodd, director of Made in China.
+A selection committee of eight chose JIAKUN Architects’ design, including Hans Ulrich Obrist, artistic director, and then CEO, of the Serpentine Galleries, Yana Peel; architect Sir David Adjaye, trustee of the Serpentine Galleries; David Glover, CEO of Intelligent Engineering and technical advisor to the Serpentine Pavilion Commission; Raymond Chow and James Robinson, executive directors of Hongkong Land; artist Wang Jianwei; and Philip Dodd, director of Made in China.

-The Serpentine Pavilion Beijing will be in place at WF CENTRAL from 30 May to 11 November and represents a unique cultural association between the Serpentine Galleries and WF CENTRAL, founded on a shared passion for architecture and design.
-It also provides the architectural backdrop to the Serpentine Pavilion Beijing programme.
-At the core of this programme will be a wide range of art, cultural and lifestyle activities programmed within and around the structure.
+The Serpentine Pavilion Beijing was in place at WF CENTRAL from 30 May to 31 December and represented a unique cultural association between the Serpentine Galleries and WF CENTRAL, founded on a shared passion for architecture and design.
+It also provided the architectural backdrop to the Serpentine Pavilion Beijing programme.
+At the core of this programme was a wide range of art, cultural and lifestyle activities programmed within and around the structure.